-The OCIP SHD shall assist project management and the Department in establishing first aid facilities at the project work site.
-Responsibility for medical personnel and facility maintenance on WisDOT Mega Project will be delegated to each safety representative and/or superintendent of each Contractor and Subcontractors.
+The OCIP SHD shall assist project management and the department in establishing first aid facilities at the project work site.
+Responsibility for medical personnel and facility maintenance on the WisDOT Mega Project will be delegated to each Safety Representative and/or superintendent of each Contractor and Subcontractor.

-Training of employees in the area of first aid and emergency care shall be the responsibility of the safety representative/superintendent.
+Training of employees in the area of first aid and emergency care shall be the responsibility of the Safety Representative/superintendent.

-The responsibility for providing proper transportation of the sick or injured lies with the safety representative of each contractor.
+The responsibility for providing proper transportation of the sick or injured lies with the Safety Representative of each Contractor.

-Employee medical and safety records are the responsibility of each contractor's safety representative.
+Employee medical and safety records are the responsibility of each Contractor's Safety Representative.
 All safety and medical records must be filed separately from employee personnel records.